braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/s3_to_snowflake.md

 In order for the above configuration to produce the correct tables, you must define the structure of the incoming data properly using the examples below and the structures determined in our [Message Engagement or Messaging Events]({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/message_engagement_events/) and/or [User or Customer Behavior Events]({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/customer_behavior_events/) Currents documentation.

-It is critical that your tables are structured in accordance to the Braze Currents schemas, as Braze Currents will continuously load data into them via specific fields with specific data types (a `user_id` will always be loaded as a string and called a `user_id` in Currents data).
+It is critical that your tables are structured in accordance with the Braze Currents schemas, as Braze Currents will continuously load data into them via specific fields with specific data types (a `user_id` will always be loaded as a string and called a `user_id` in Currents data).

 {% alert note %}
   Depending on your Currents integration, you may have different events you must set up ([Message Engagement or Messaging Events]({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/message_engagement_events/), [User or Customer Behavior Events]({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/customer_behavior_events/), or both).
 You can also write a script for some or all of this process.